Holographic duals of evaporating black holes: Introduction and Summary

-The distinction between large and small AdS black holes will be essential for understanding the evolution with energy flowing from hot to cold.
+The distinction between large and small AdS black holes will be essential for understanding the evolution where energy flows from hot to cold.
 One limitation of the large-$D$ effective theory is that it does not allow to combine large and small AdS black holes---that is, we can run simulations with several black holes of different sizes as long as they are all either larger than the AdS radius, or smaller than it.
 Within this framework, we have found find many interesting systems that exhibit holographic evaporation in each of the two classes.
-Out of them, we have selected the following representative examples: \begin{itemize} \item Fig.~\ref{fig:funneling}: A small AdS black string, suspended between two branes (in general not symmetric), is perturbed in two ways, thereby triggering: (i) the evaporation of both brane black holes into a bigger central black hole (a finite ``black tsunami''); (ii) the evaporation of one of the brane black holes onto the antipodal one, which then acts as the colder radiation bath. \item Fig.~\ref{fig:tumor}: A small AdS black hole on the brane is connected to a bigger black hole in the bulk that acts as a colder bath.
-The black hole on the brane evaporates entirely into the bath black hole. \item Fig.~\ref{fig:three}: A large, unstable AdS black droplet (formed from collapse) is connected via a thin funnel to a non-gravitating boundary cold bath.
-The droplet evaporates into the bath (possibly not completely). \end{itemize}
+Out of them, we have selected the following representative examples: \begin{itemize} \item Figure~\ref{fig:funneling}: A small AdS black string, suspended between two branes (in general not symmetric), is perturbed in two ways, thereby triggering: (i) the evaporation of both brane black holes into a bigger central black hole (a finite ``black tsunami''); (ii) the evaporation of one of the brane black holes onto the antipodal one, which then acts as the colder radiation bath. \item Figure~\ref{fig:tumor}: A small AdS black hole on the brane is connected to a bigger black hole in the bulk that acts as a colder bath.
+The black hole on the brane evaporates entirely into the bath black hole. \item Figure~\ref{fig:three}: A large, unstable AdS black droplet (formed from collapse) is connected via a thin funnel to a non-gravitating boundary cold bath.
+The droplet evaporates into the bath (though not completely). \end{itemize}

 Although the holographic evaporation we model is typically somewhat slower than the collapse, both processes have similar durations.
 This is in strong contrast with stellar-mass black holes, which collapse in a fraction of a millisecond, but their evaporation would take many Hubble times to be noticeable.
-The reason is that a huge number $\sim N^2$ of species of quanta are radiated in holographic systems.
+The reason is that in holographic systems a huge number $\sim N^2$ of species of quanta are radiated.
 This dramatically accelerates the evaporation and makes it of the same parametric order in $N$ as the classical collapsing time.
 In dual bulk terms, both are classical processes.